rishihot55/festember-photobooth-demo/README.md

 - `GET /images/view` - An interface for viewing all images

 ## TODO
-- Route to display the festember ID and the images in order to send to the Festember server.
+- Route to display the festember ID and the images in order to send to the Festember server..